-Fall 2018 courses begin in late August, 2017.
-However, we strongly encourage students to begin INFO 203 when the course opens on Aug.1, 2017.
-The window to request classes for admitted Fall 2017 certificate students will open in late April.
+Spring 2019 courses begin in late January, 2019.
+However, we strongly encourage students to begin INFO 203 when the course opens on the first week of January 2019.
+The window to request classes for admitted Spring 2019 certificate students will open in mid-October.
 To be a part of our "priority" window for Post-Master's student registrations, please complete the web form request early.

 Fees will be due within 21 days of enrollment and will be viewable through MySJSU.
 Pay your fees after you are enrolled in each class.
 Classes may be dropped for lack of payment.